It’s a game with a funny name, but the massive growth of pickleball’s popularity is no joke.

 If you think pickleball courts would make a nice addition to a park in your community, or if you’re planning a new outdoor recreation area, make sure you’re choosing the right surface and location.

-In some cases, the Parks and Rec department chooses to use existing tennis courts and adds pickleball lines.
+In some cases, the parks and rec department chooses to use existing tennis courts and add pickleball lines.
 Four pickleball courts can fit nicely into the area used for one tennis court.

 However, it’s important to note that there can be tension between the tennis and pickleball communities.
 Some tennis players feel pickleball infringes on their space.
 For that reason, you may want to plan for separate pickleball areas.

-Action Floors offers Action Herculan® TC, which provides an eco-friendly cushioned court that has excellent shock absorption and can minimize the risk of injury.
-That’s an important benefit for older athletes.
-Action Herculan® TC can be used as an indoor or outdoor pickleball sports surface.
+Action Floors offers Action Herculan® PB, which provides an eco-friendly cushioned court that has excellent shock absorption and can minimize the risk of injury.
+Action Herculan® PB can be used as an indoor or outdoor pickleball sports surface.

 Have questions about pickleball courts?
 Need help finding a qualified sports flooring dealer in your area?
 Contact Action Floors today or give us a call at 800-746-3512.